dprojects/Woodworking/Docs/README.md

   <img align="left" width="48" height="48" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/drillCountersinks.png"> **Note:** To drill rest of the hole, you can also use [Drilling via icons](#drilling-via-icons) feature.
 Just select edge, next all the countersinks drill bits and click the icon.
 All the holes will be drilled.
 But do not exit the tool because the countersinks drill bits will be automatically removed.
 You can do it if the holes will be drilled.
 But also you can continue with this tool and drill the rest of holes with this tool directly.

 * Now click `refresh selection`, reference for the face should be updated and visible at the tool info screen.
 Also the drill bits will be moved to the new face, but do not worry, for this tool it is ok, just select `Holes` for hole type and exact screw.
-The sizes for `Holes` type are automatically adjusted with panel thickness.
+For `Hole` type, the depth is adjusted with panel thickness.
 However, if you have different panel sizes you can adjust it, as well:

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillDriller005.png)